Detail Page

 • Basics of Piano - 719

 This beginning piano course is geared towards those students with little or no piano experience.
-Students will be introduced to basic music theory, as well as basic piano playing technique and easy/novice level classical and popular repertoire.
+Students will be introduced to basic music theory, basic piano playing technique and easy/novice level classical and popular repertoire.

 • Jazz Theory & Improvisation II - 712B